VAlexandersson/StudyBuddy/README.md

-# Study Buddy: A Modular RAG System
+# Study Buddy: Safe and fact based learning in Education

 ## Overview